vineet-accolite/extjs-reactor/packages/generator-ext-js/README.md

 ## Creating a new Ext JS App

 If you haven't already, log into Sencha's private registry using the credentials you received in your Ext JS trial or subscription activation email.
-If you don't have credentials, you can get them by [signing up for a trial of ExtReact](https://www.sencha.com/products/extjs/evaluate/).
+If you don't have credentials, you can get them by [signing up for a trial of Ext JS](https://www.sencha.com/products/extjs/evaluate/).

 ```
 npm login --registry=http://npm.sencha.com --scope=@extjs